NOVEMBER 6–13, 2022

 The National Sleep Foundation’s Drowsy Driving Prevention Week® encourages everyone to prioritize sleep and drive when they are alert and refreshed.
-Now in the 15th year of our annual campaign, our goal is to help people get the sleep they need and reduce the number of drivers who choose to drive while sleep deprived.
+Our goal is to help people get the sleep they need and reduce the number of drivers who choose to drive while sleep-deprived.

 Together, we can help people drive alert and work to prevent thousands of motor vehicle crashes each year.